Samford Geography Graduate Wins Prestigious Rotary Global Scholar Grant

 a course of study that meets one, or more, of The Rotary Foundation’s six Areas of Focus that address the world’s most pressing humanitarian challenges.

 McCollum’s two areas of focus are economic and community development and basic literacy.
 Her goal is to work in urban communities in underdeveloped countries, guided by her belief that women and youth will be the catalysts for change in depressed urban environments.
-She said her aim is to help them “be the change they wish to see in their world” through active participation in rejuvenating and rebuilding their communities using education, learning how to access resources, and becoming knowledgeable about implementing new ideas that will improve the quality of urban living.
+She said her aim is to help them “be the change they wish to see in their world” through active participation in rejuvenating and rebuilding their communities using education, learning how access to resources, and becoming knowledgeable about implementing new ideas that will improve the quality of urban living.

 McCollum said her long term goal is to build on a previous mission experience in Kenya by establishing a school for disadvantaged children and a learning center to help women acquire business and technology training and skills that will enable them to transform their communities into places of hope, prosperity and growth, building not only a new environment for change, but also a new life.